yszxh/CLIProxyAPI/README.md

 - A Google account with access to Gemini CLI models (optional)
 - An OpenAI account for Codex/GPT access (optional)
 - An Anthropic account for Claude Code access (optional)
+- A Qwen Chat account for Qwen Code access (optional)

 ### Building from Source